Guake/guake/README.rst

 Setting up a developer's environment
 ------------------------------------

+First, you need to install some system libraries, mainly GTK and related.

-On Ubuntu and Debian, use
+- On Ubuntu and Debian, use:

       ./bootstrap-debian.sh

-Install virtualenv with:
+Now, install Guake inside a new virtualenv with:

     ./install.py

 Setting up to your system